opencelium/opencelium/docs/gettinginvolved/installation.rst

 	.. code-block:: sh
 		:linenos:

-		mysql -u root -p
+		mysql -u root

-	If this dosn't work, please set your password with this command:
+	If you can login without a password, please set your password additionally with this command:

 	.. code-block:: sh
 		:linenos: